mihanovak1024/pg-startup-essay-highlights/README.md

 just as it's easier to make a living playing at weddings than by selling recordings.
 But the margins are greater on products.

-### 51.﻿Ideas for Startups ([link](http://www.paulgraham.com/ideas.html)) - _October 2005_
+### 51.﻿ Ideas for Startups ([link](http://www.paulgraham.com/ideas.html)) - _October 2005_
 - Trevor Blackwell presents the following recipe for a startup:
 "Watch people who have money to spend, see what they're wasting their time on,
 cook up a solution, and try selling it to them.
-It's surprising how small a problem can be and still provide a profitable market for a solution..
+It's surprising how small a problem can be and still provide a profitable market for a solution".

 - The fact is, most startups end up nothing like the initial idea.
 It would be closer to the truth to say the main value of your initial idea is that,